Future Indefinite Tense

 INTERROGATIVE SENTENCES:

-The question sentence starts with ‘will’.
+The question sentence starts with the helping verb ‘will’.

 Helping verb + subject + main verb + object.